billwear/maas-rad/the-cli-cookbook.md

 <details><summary>Also, be aware of how multiple lines are parsed by the shell:</summary>

-* Quoted sections, such as the long command generally following `jq`, need no special accomodations to break lines.
+* Quoted sections, such as the long command generally following `jq`, need no special accommodations to break lines.
 You can break the lines anywhere that's convenient for you, as long as you maintain at least a single space between "words."

 * Any non-quoted section (i.e., part of a shell command) must have a `\` at the end of each line, before a continuation line.